easyCZ/SLIP-A-2015/report/hayden.md

 Roy was responsible for the initial circuit design (based on Jason Nguyen's circuit [^1]), which I then built and tested.
 Following initial testing, Roy and myself worked together to tackle the challenges described above.

-Note: While efforts have been made to distinguish in the following sections where "work" was exclusively carried out by either myself or Roy, a large amount of time was spent working together to overcome the challenges described and therefore it is not possible to reasonably split "work".

 #### Circuit refinement